What is Japanese fabric... what to sew with it?

 1. The weaving quality

 The Japanese are renowned worldwide for demanding quality, even excellence.
 Needless to say, this is reflected in their fabrics.
-Japanese cotton fabrics are finely and tightly woven, which gives them a very beautiful quality - it’s undeniable - but above all easy to sew!
-Indeed, they (almost) do not shrink in the wash, the colors remain vivid wash after wash and do not shift under the presser foot.
+Japanese cotton fabrics are finely and tightly woven, giving them a very beautiful quality - undeniable - but above all easy to sew!
+Indeed, they (almost) do not shrink in the wash, the colors remain vivid wash after wash, and they do not shift under the presser foot.
 These are fabrics that even beginners in sewing can sew without fear!

 2. The color palette